wmason1997/SVG-Logo-Generator/README.md

 node index.js
 ```

 ## Credits <a name="credits"></a>
-I used the Stu_Mini-Project from Module 10-OOP of the UCSD-VIRT-FSF-PT-09-2023-U-LOLC GitLab as an example.
+I used the Stu_Mini-Project from Module 10-OOP of the [UCSD-VIRT-FSF-PT-09-2023-U-LOLC](https://git.bootcampcontent.com/University-of-California---San-Diego/UCSD-VIRT-FSF-PT-09-2023-U-LOLC) GitLab repository as an example.
+Thank you, user mvpache!

 When I was having trouble using my classes to write a logo.svg file, I consulted ChatGPT and it helped me to implement a switch statement to instantiate the proper shape class (Square, Triangle, or Circle).

+I had a tutoring session with Mila Hose on 12/10.
+Mila helped me with creating render method tests for Triangle, Circle, and Square in my shapes.test.js file.
+Mila also helped me to fix the formatting within my render methods so that they would pass the test formats within the example test provided in the rubric's README.
+I was writing opening multiple <svg> segments before our session and Mila helped me to find the source of that issue and correct.
+Thanks Mila!

 ## Contributing <a name="contribution-guidelines"></a>
 Be respectful and please reach out if you have suggestions!